Rupee opens higher at 71 per dollar

 Today, USD-INR pair is expected to quote in the range of 70.70 and 71.50, says Motilal Oswal.

-The Indian rupee opened higher at 71 per dollar on Friday against previous close 71.07.
+The Indian rupee gained in the early trade on Monday.
+It opened higher by 18 paise at 71 per dollar versus Friday's close 71.18.

-Rupee rose in the latter half of the session and is currently trading at the lower band of the range.
-The currency rose against the US dollar primarily after global crude oil prices started to come under pressure.
-Data released by the EIA showed US crude oil inventories went up by 8 million barrels in the week to January 18, said Motilal Oswal.Oil prices began to settle this week, despite persistent worry about the global economy, after reports emerged that Asian government were considering fiscal stimulus measure in anticipation of the slowdown.
+Rupee broadly consolidated in a wide range of 70.70 and 71.40 (Spot) for the tenth successive sessions despite plunge in the dollar against its major crosses.
+On the domestic front, market participants will now shift focus to the interim budget that is scheduled on 1st February, said Motilal Oswal.On the other hand, global crude oil prices also are consolidating in a range of USD 50 and USD 54 after data released by the EIA showed US crude oil inventories went up by 8 million barrels in the week to January 18.
 Today, USD-INR pair is expected to quote in the range of 70.70 and 71.50, it added.